NBA coach Steve Kerr calls out 50 senators on a bipartisan gun background check law

 "It's pathetic," Kerr said, as he stood up to end the news conference.
 "I've had enough."

-Those amplifying Kerr's message included Boston College historian Heather Cox Richardson, who said Kerry "best expressed the outrage of the nation."
+Those amplifying Kerr's message included Boston College historian Heather Cox Richardson, who said Kerr "best expressed the outrage of the nation."

 The Senate received H.R.
 8 in March of 2021.
 There were no further updates to its status until Tuesday, when it received its first reading, according to Congress' legislation tracker.